lihebi/Helium/doc/scratch/most-occurred-compile-error.md

 # Thread to validate
 * the error message by compiler is not precise, i.e. may not be the root cause
 * error message may be much more, e.g. 1 error, but compiler complains about more than 20 errors.
+* The number of errors of each type is not necessary the frequency. e.g. redefine a enum, every enum field will count for an error.
+For the 10 errors below, it is actually the same enum with 7 fields

 # data
 ```sh